Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsSpatial.rst

 Tree morphology
 ~~~~~~~~~~~~~~~
 Now you will calculate roughness parameters based on the vegetation (trees and bushes) within your grids.
 As you noticed there is only one surface dataset for vegetation present (**CDSM_nyc**) and if you examine your land cover grid (**landcover_2010_nyc**) you can see that there is only one class of high vegetation (*Deciduous trees*) present with our model domain.
 Therefore, you will not separate between evergreen and deciduous vegetation in this tutorial.
-As shown in **table 1- to fix**, the tree surface model represents height above ground.
+As shown in  :numref:`ref_T_Data`, the tree surface model represents height above ground.

 - Again, Open *UMEP > Pre-Processor > Urban Morphology > Morphometric Calculator (Grid)*.
 - Use the settings as in the figure below and press *Run*.